 Wisesorb Reusable Silica Gel Desiccant Packs (3-Pack)

 Wisesorb’s reusable silica gel packs suit you if you need long-term moisture control for book storage.
 You get three 100g rechargeable desiccant packs that help keep humidity down in closets, bins, and other storage spaces.
 Each pack has a transparent window, so you can check the indicator easily.
-When the silica gel shifts from blue to pink, you know it’s time to reactivate it.
-You can refresh it in a microwave or oven, and the non-toxic material stays safe around books and electronics.
-It’s a practical choice for humid rooms and valuable documents.
+When the silica gel changes color, you know it’s time to reactivate it.
+You can refresh it in a microwave or oven by following the listing directions.
+It’s a practical choice for humid rooms, valuable documents, and storage boxes.

 Best For: People who need reusable, long-term moisture control for storing books, documents, electronics, or other valuables in humid spaces.